Get 5% of discount using the code

 • To get approved for a visa, you must show your flight ticket, which must have a valid return date.
 Also, it’s required to have proof that you are traveling with enough funds for the days you are staying in the country.

-• You need to have your Yellow Fever vaccine in order to visit the Maldives.
+• You need to check if you need to have your Yellow Fever vaccine in order to visit the Maldives.

 • Travel and health insurance isn’t mandatory, but highly recommended, as it can help you avoid steep medical bills if anything bad happens during your holiday.